rolo298github/first-custom-theme/README.md

 Brackets themes are written in [Less](http://lesscss.org/) or [CSS](http://www.w3schools.com/css/css_intro.asp) format since version 1.1.

-<h3>ReadMe.md File Styling</h3>
+<h3>Documentation Guide</h3>
 GitHub has their own markup syntax for styling Markdown documents like the ReadMe.md file.
 Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

 Here is a link to [Mastering Markdown in GitHub] (https://guides.github.com/features/mastering-markdown/).
 I found it very helpful.

 <h2>Screenshots</h2>